Prometric | DHA | HAAD mock test 3

 8.

-A nurse is caring for a client who is scheduled for a gastric bypass to treat morbid obesity.
-Which diet should the nurse teach the client to maintain because it will help minimize clinical manifestations of dumping syndrome?
+A client scheduled for a gastric bypass to treat morbid obesity asks the nurse about dietary changes to prevent complications after surgery.
+Which type of diet should the nurse teach the client to follow to minimize clinical manifestations of dumping syndrome?

 9.